Investigating Topological Order using Recurrent Neural Networks: Results

 The atom configurations of this model correspond to an $L \times L \times 3$ array of binary degrees of freedom where $L$ is the size of each side of the kagome lattice.
 Following an analogous approach to the toric code, we combine three sites of the unit cell of the kagome lattice as input to the 2D RNN cell, as illustrated in Fig.~\ref{fig:mapping}(b).
 This allows us to map our kagome lattice with a local Hilbert space of $2$ to a square lattice with an enlarged Hilbert space of size $2^3 = 8$.

 The model is known to host a $Z_2$ spin-liquid phase for $V \gtrsim 7$~\cite{TEE2011,wangTopologicalSpinLiquid2017,Zhao_2022}.
 To confirm this finding, we estimate $\gamma$ for the system sizes $6 \times 6 \times 3$ and $8 \times 8 \times 3$.
 We use the Kitaev-Preskill construction~\cite{KitaevPreskill2006}.
-The details of the construction of the regions $A, B$ and $C$ are provided in App.~\ref{app:KP}.
+The details of the construction of the regions $A, B$ and $C$ are provided in Figs.~\ref{fig:TEE_constructions}(c-d).
 As the Hamiltonian in Eq.~\ref{eq:bhsl} has a $U(1)$ symmetry associated with the conservation of bosons in the system, we impose this symmetry on our RNN wave function~\cite{RNNWF}.
 We also supplement the VMC optimization with annealing to overcome local minima as previously done for the 2D toric code (see App.~\ref{app:VMC}).
 For the system size $8 \times 8 \times 3$, the RNN ansatz parameters were initialized using the optimized parameters of the system size $6\times6\times3$ (see details about the hyperparameters in App.~\ref{app:hyperparams}).
-This pre-training technique has been motivated in Refs.~\cite{roth2020iterative, RNNAnnealing, luo2021gauge}.
+This pre-training technique was motivated by Refs.~\cite{roth2020iterative, RNNAnnealing, luo2021gauge}.

 The results are provided in Fig.~\ref{fig:BoseHubbard}.
 The computed TEEs for $L = 6,8$ show a saturation of $\gamma_{\rm RNN}$ for large values of the interaction strength $V$.
 We observe that the saturation values of $\gamma_{\rm RNN}$ are in good agreement with the expected TEE $\gamma = \ln(2)$ of a $Z_2$ spin-liquid~\cite{TEE2011}.
 Additionally, the negative values of $\gamma_{\rm RNN}$ observed for $V \leq 6$ in the superfluid phase~\cite{TEE2011} may be related to the presence of Goldstone modes that manifest themselves as corrections to the area law in the entanglement entropy and can be seen as a negative contribution to the TEE~\cite{Bohdan2015}.
 We note that the QMC methods are capable of obtaining a consistent value with the exact TEE for this model at $V = 8$ for very large system sizes~\cite{Zhao_2022} using finite-size extrapolation.
 This observation suggests that our RNN ansatz is still limited by finite-size effects at $V=8$ (see Fig.~\ref{fig:BoseHubbard}) for which the TEE is not yet saturated to $\ln{2}$.
 Other sources of error in our calculation may be due to inaccuracies in the variational calculations and statistical errors due to the sampling.
 However, we note that our variational calculation is performed at zero temperature, which makes our calculations insensitive to temperature effects as opposed to QMC~\cite{TEE2011}.